CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Architecture/idealCharacteristicsOfSoftwareArchitecture.md

 Coupling is a measure of how strongly related are different modules are in our system

-**Low Couping** is ideal because it indicates that our different modules in the system are independant from one another
+**Low Couping** is ideal because it indicates that our different modules in the system are independent from one another

 Each module provides a specific piece of functionality and can provide it without relying on other modules